ElMassimo/js_from_routes/README.md

   Select between different network libraries such as native `fetch`, [axios] or [redaxios], or use your own code instead.

   Choose different conventions by [customizing][advanced configuration] how code is generated.

-Read more about it in the [blog announcement](https://maximomussini.com/posts/js-from-routes/).

 ### Installation 💿